A Critical Look At Tokenwise Reward-Guided Text Generation: Experiments

 \subsection{Results}

 \Cref{tab:reward} (left) shows the average reward for the summaries generated by the different algorithms as measured by the reward model.
 PARGS achieves the best average reward among the techniques that keep the LLM frozen and generate a single response $\rvy$.
-For reference, we also note that PARGS is competitive with DPO and PPO based RLHF that incur a large cost to finetune the LLM and Best-of-N that incur significant overhead to generate multiple responses.
+We also note that PARGS outperforms DPO and is competitive with PPO based RLHF that incurs a large cost to fine-tune the LLM, and Best-of-N that incurs significant overhead to generate multiple responses.
+Upon siginficance testing we observed PARGS to be significantly better than all algorithms expect PPO.
+Details in \cref{app:significance}.
 Note that we also evaluate our algorithm with greedy decoding (PARGS-G) for a direct comparison with ARGS.

 Similarly, \cref{tab:reward} (right) presents average rewards for the responses of the different algorithms on the HH dialogue task.
-Note that in this setting the reward model is $20\times$ smaller than the base LLM.
+Note that in this setting, the reward model is $20\times$ smaller than the base LLM.
 Again, PARGS achieved the highest reward among the techniques that freeze the LLM and generate a single response.
 We observe that Best-of-\(N\) achieved the highest average reward followed by DPO, but incurred overhead to generate multiple responses and fine-tune the LLM respectively.
+Finally, \cref{tab:UF reward} (left) presents average rewards on the UltraFeedback dataset.
+We observe that PARGS outperforms all methods except Best-of-\(N\).
+Significance testing (see \cref{app:significance}) reveals that PARGS is significantly better.

-Next we evaluate PARGS against Best-of-N, ARGS, DPO and PPO using GPT-4.
+Next we evaluate PARGS using GPT-4.
 The prompt used to probe GPT-4 is presented in Appendix~\ref{app:gpt-4}. \Cref{tab:gpt4} reports the win-tie rate (i.e., percentage of utterances where GPT-4 finds PARGS' response to be better than or equivalent to those of the baselines).
-Table~\ref{tab:gpt4} (left) shows that PARGS has a higher win-tie rate compared to all the methods, especially ARGS, for RL;DR summarization.
-As noted by others~\cite{rafailov2023direct}, Best-of-\(N\) is a strong baseline, but it is computationally intensive (inference cost is $2\times$ that of PARGS as described in Section \ref{subsec:cost}).
-On HH, we observe (\cref{tab:gpt4} right) that PARGS is better than top-\(k\) and ARGS, but worse than Best-of-\(N\) and DPO.
+Table~\ref{tab:gpt4} (left) shows that PARGS has a higher win-tie rate compared to all the methods, especially ARGS, for TL;DR summarization.
+As noted by others~\cite{rafailov2023direct}, Best-of-\(N\) is a strong baseline, but it is computationally intensive.
+On HH, we observe (\cref{tab:gpt4} right) that PARGS is better than CD and ARGS, but worse than Best-of-\(N\) and DPO.
 As we scale training based alignment methods, e.g., DPO become prohibitive.
-DPO and Best-of-$N$ also trade diversity for accuracy as discussed next.
+On UltraFeedback (\cref{tab:UF reward} right) we observe that PARGS outperforms all methods except Best-of-\(N\).
+We perform human evaluation for PARGS against ARGS, CD and DPO on UltraFeedback.
+PARGS wins against all three baselines.
+Detailed results in \cref{app:humanEval}.